 When my former pet, Leroy, was a kitten, he loved to pounce on anything that moved — including hands, feet and the legs of people (or animals) passing by where he crouched.
 In fact, he liked biting our hands as much as he liked biting his toys.
 What seemed cute when Leroy was tiny soon became painful as he became more agile and a little bigger.
 What was the fascination with biting us?
 He loved being around us and enjoyed our company — so why bite the people you love?
-Why do kittens bite and how do you stop kitten biting appropriately and effectively before those cute kitten bites become serious cat bites?
+Why do kittens bite and how do you stop kitten biting appropriately and effectively before the cute kitten biting becomes serious cat biting?

 “The first and foremost rule when training a kitten to play gently is to not use your fingers as toys,” Johnson-Bennett says.
 “No matter how young your kitten is and whether it hurts when she bites or not, this isn’t the message you want to send to her.
 Biting flesh is never to be allowed.”

-A variety of toys are available to help your kitten learn what she can and cannot bite.
+A variety of toys are available to help correct bad kitten biting behaviors.
 “From the very beginning, have appropriate toys for your kitten to bite during play,” Johnson-Bennett says.
 “For interactive playtime, use toys based on a fishing pole design.
 That will put a safe distance between your hands and your kitten’s teeth.”

 Dangling smaller toys from your fingers could entice your kitten to bite your fingers.
 “When using smaller toys, such as fuzzy mice, be sure you toss them for the kitten to chase,” Johnson-Bennett says.
 “During playtime you never want to send a mixed message.”